Sure Dividend

 There are currently 68 Dividend Aristocrats.
 You can download an Excel spreadsheet of all 68 Dividend Aristocrats (with important financial metrics such as price-to-earnings ratios and dividend yields) by clicking the link below:

 Amcor has increased its dividend for over 25 years in a row.
-It has maintained its dividend growth streak thanks to a very strong brand portfolio.
+It has maintained its dividend growth streak thanks to a very strong product portfolio.

 Business Overview